Brazil meat scandal fuels calls for U.S. ban on Brazilian raw beef

 Without a similar move by the United States, "consumers who wish to avoid the Brazilian product would have to avoid all the products," said Bill Bullard, chief executive of U.S. cattle producers' group R-CALF USA.

-U.S. legislators scrapped the U.S. labelling laws, known as COOL, in 2015 to avoid more than $1 billion (£796.24 million) in trade sanctions by Mexico and Canada.
+U.S. legislators scrapped the U.S. labeling laws, known as COOL, in 2015 to avoid more than $1 billion in trade sanctions by Mexico and Canada.

 Last year, the United States began allowing shipments of fresh beef from Brazil after banning them due to concerns about foot and mouth disease in cattle.

-A box of meat imported from Brazil now would be labelled as coming from Brazil if it was sold to consumers in its original container, according to the U.S. Department of Agriculture (USDA).
-However, it would not be labelled if it is repackaged or reprocessed, the agency said.
+A box of meat imported from Brazil now would be labeled as coming from Brazil if it was sold to consumers in its original container, according to the U.S. Department of Agriculture (USDA).
+However, it would not be labeled if it is repackaged or reprocessed, the agency said.

 Meat from Brazil is generally processed further in U.S. facilities and then used to make products such as ground beef, lunch meat, frozen food or fast food, according to the North American Meat Institute, which represents U.S. meatpackers.